Restructuring and insolvency in the United States: overview

 An insolvent debtor's pre-insolvency transactions can be avoided or set-aside by the trustee or debtor-in-possession under the following circumstances:

-A preferential transfer is a transfer of the debtor's property to, or for the benefit of, a creditor within the 90-day period immediately before the bankruptcy filing that gives the creditor a benefit not shared by other creditors (Bankruptcy Code, section 547).
+A preferential transfer is a transfer of the debtor's property to, or for the benefit of, a creditor within the 90-day period immediately before the bankruptcy filing where the creditor is treated more favourably than other creditors (section 547, Bankruptcy Code).
 The time limit is one year if the creditor is an "insider".

-In certain circumstances, the debtor can undo the preferential transfer and recover the transferred property for the benefit of the estate.
-However, the preferential transfer cannot be undone where a transaction is in the ordinary course of a debtor's business, or where a debtor receives new value in exchange for the transfer.
+In certain circumstances, the debtor can unwind the preferential transfer and recover the transferred property for the benefit of all creditors of the estate.
+However, the preferential transfer cannot be unwound where a transaction is in the ordinary course of the debtor's business, or where a debtor receives new value in exchange for the transfer.

 Examples of preferential transfers include: